GPU Programming

 Annenberg 105, MW(F) 3-3:55pm

-A Piazza link has been set up, CS179 Piazza, 2023 Everyone enrolled in the course on Regis as of the weekend before class should have received an email invitation to join the Piazza discussion.
-If you added the course after that, please add yourself to Piazza.
+• A Piazza link has been set up, CS179 Piazza, 2024 Everyone enrolled in the course on Regis as of the Sunday right before the first class on April 1 should have received an email invitation to join the Piazza discussion.
+If you added the course after Sunday, please add yourself to Piazza.

-See your email for details on how to log in to that computer, where your assignments will be graded.
+• See your email for details in that same email on how to log in to that computer, where your assignments will be graded.

-Homework sets are due Tuesday, 3 pm, with the following due dates, to be uploaded onto a computer in the Barr lab.
+The six homework sets are due Wednesdays, 3 pm, with the following due dates, to be uploaded onto a computer in the Barr lab.

 • The Project Proposal is due alongside Lab 5.